rpt19-taniwha/Dustins-FEC-proxy/README.md

 - It requires each of the services along with their DBMS to be installed locally.
 - to install dependencies: npm install
 - to get bundle: npm run bundle
-- to start server: npm run server-dev
+- to start server: npm run start or npm run server-dev for development

 ## Requirements
 - "node": ">=6.13.0"